AF-1/lms-virtuallibrarycreator/README.md

 * **Create** optional **LMS browse menus** for your virtual libraries.

-* Have some or all of your virtual libraries **automatically refreshed daily** at a set time.
+* Have some or all of your virtual libraries **automatically refreshed daily** at a specific time.

 * Enable/disable *individual* virtual libraries.